-Wakayama-City is a gem “hidden” only 1 hour away from Osaka and 40 minutes from Kansai Airport.
+The city of Wakayama is a gem “hidden” only 1 hour from Osaka and 40 minutes from Kansai Airport.
 Wakayama is the place where you will find the best ramen soup, the most delicious tuna sashimi, beautiful hot springs and beaches, shrines and temples and more!

-If you are planning to visit the off the beaten path parts of Japan, you should definitely add Wakayama to your list, at least for a day!
-During my entire trip there I felt like I was the only tourist, so I could have all those special places to myself!
+If you are planning to visit off the beaten path parts of Japan, you should definitely add Wakayama to your list, at least for a day!
+During my entire trip there I felt like I was the only tourist and had all those special places to myself!

 I visited some shrines and there were only a couple of locals there, so I could really enjoy the experience and feel the authentic vibe of each place, listen to the sounds of nature and relax.

-Wakayama is not about the hustle and bustle of crowded touristic places such as Tokyo, Kyoto or Osaka.
-Instead, it is a town of peace, where you can walk around and take your time on discovering the hidden gems.
+Wakayama is not about the hustle and bustle of crowded touristy places like Tokyo, Kyoto or Osaka.
+Instead, it is a town of peace, where you can walk around and take your time while discovering the hidden gems.

 I suggest you stay for about 2 days in Wakayama, Japan, if not more.
 Depending on your desired itinerary and your list of to-do things, you will have enough time to experience some great attractions, see some authentic shrines and witness the true spirit of the city!

-I was invited to the city by the wonderful people from My Secret Wakayama and I spent 2 beautiful days in this charming city.
-On the first day I visited the entire Marina City area, and on the second one I visited some shrines and ate some delicious ramen.
+I was invited to visit this charming city by the wonderful people from My Secret Wakayama and I spent 2 beautiful days there.
+On the first day I visited the entire Marina City area, and on the second I visited some shrines and ate some delicious ramen.

-I rented a bike while I was there because I wanted to truly experience the city and wander on the streets at my own pace.
+I rented a bike while I was there because I wanted to truly experience the city and wander around the streets at my own pace.
 You can do the same or you can take a bus to get around.
-There are also trains that are accessible and you can find everything about transportation in Wakayama at the end of the article.
+There are also trains that are easily accessible and you can find everything about transportation in Wakayama at the end of this article.

 Without further ado, here are the top 11 things to see and do during your Wakayama stay (plus some bonus activities and useful info such as how to get there, how to get to the airport and where to stay):